 We treat infections either surgically or with antibiotics, sometimes both.
 How we devise the treatment plan depends on what kind of infection we are dealing with, so let's talk about the different kinds of infections.
 Cellulitis (skin infection) Cellulitis is the medical word used to describe an infection of the skin.
 Usually, there is a … Continue reading Understanding Diabetic Foot Infections

-I will tell you the story of Joe, what went wrong, and the lessons we learned from his unfortunate experience.
-Before the Amputation When Joe was diagnosed with diabetes a year ago, he remembers his first thought was of people he knew with diabetes who have had their foot amputated.
-He was afraid that he was next … Continue reading How to Avoid Foot Amputations
+The following is a true story for many patients.
+Before the Amputation When he was diagnosed with diabetes a year ago, he remembers his first thought was of people he knew with diabetes who have had their foot amputated.
+He was afraid that he was next in line, so when his doctor told him to … Continue reading How to Avoid Foot Amputations